FairwindsOps/gonogo/README.md

   version     Prints the current version of the tool.

 Flags:
-  -h, --help      help for hall-monitor
+  -h, --help      help for gonogo
   -v, --v Level   number for the log level verbosity

-Use "hall-monitor [command] --help" for more information about a command.
+Use "gonogo [command] --help" for more information about a command.
 ```

 Pass in a bundle spec with the addon definitions that you want to check
 ```
-hall-monitor check /path/to/bundle/bundle.yaml
+gonogo check /path/to/bundle/bundle.yaml
 ```